 - Pay attention to your dominant sense, and to your inner seeing (memories and imagination), hearing (intuition and self talk), thoughts and emotions.
 Practice changing negative thoughts and emotions for positive ones

 - Spend a few moments each day with an image of your mind and body in perfect health.
 This exercise will give you practice in visualizing a project or idea holistically as the visual brain can see and choose options in a split second.

 - Be aware that you have many persons inside yourself – the eternal child, the artist, midwife of the soul, evocator, and healer and be thankful for all that you are

 - We all have every trait that can be expressed at different times in different contexts.
 Get to know the creative process of your inner and outer story and dig deeper to find it

 - We need to become a new kind of healer – outrageous, challenging old paradigms, deep, rich, seeking new possibilities, different, moving from the limited and healing into higher wholeness.

 C. Develop yourself as the social artist.

-• Preserve the genius of the person or organization when activating a new story
+- Preserve the genius of the person or organisation when activating a new story

 D. Do our bit to heal the planet.